confluentinc/ksql/docs-md/tutorials/basics-docker.md

 !!! note
-  ksqlDB creates the underlying topics in {{ site.ak }} when it executes these statements. are executed.
+  ksqlDB creates the underlying topics in {{ site.ak }} when it executes these statements.
   You can also specify the `REPLICAS` count.

 After both `CREATE STREAM` statements, your output should resemble: